-Soft, sweet and spicy with chunks of delicious walnuts, this recipe was inspired by a local bakery from my childhood.
-This Nut Bar Recipe is easy to make and delicious with a glass of milk or dunked into your morning coffee.
+Soft, sweet and spicy with chunks of delicious walnuts, this recipe was inspired by a local bakery from childhood.
+This Nut Bar Recipe is easy to make and delicious with a glass of milk or dunked in your morning coffee.

-7. Slowly add in the dry ingredients to the wet ingredients.
+7. Gradually add in the dry ingredients to the wet ingredients.
 Mix on low speed until well-combined.

 8. Turn out onto a very lightly-floured board and add in the walnuts.
 Shape into a ball.

 9. Divide the ball in half, then divide each half into two pieces.
 You will end up with four pieces.